Label Noise Robustness of Conformal Prediction

-\end{cor} Crucially, the above corollaries apply with any score function that preserves the order of the estimated classifier, which emphasizes the generity of our theory.
+\end{cor} Crucially, the above corollaries apply with any score function that preserves the order of the estimated classifier, which emphasizes the generality of our theory.
+All proofs are given in Appendix~\ref{app:gen-class}.
+Moreover, although this is not our main focus, in Appendix~\ref{set-sizes-analysis} we investigate the inflation of the prediction set size in the specific case of \texttt{random flip} noise with APS scores and the oracle model.
+Table~\ref{tab:summary} summarizes all different settings we examine with their corresponding bounds.
 Finally, we note that in Section~\ref{sec:multi_label_theory} we extend the above analysis to multi-label classification, where there may be multiple labels that correspond to the same sample.